Medicare covers a yearly appointment to discuss your plan of preventive care in the coming year.

 - Provide health advice and referrals, to health education or preventive counseling services or programs.

-Starting January 1, 2011, Original Medicare covers the Annual Wellness Visit with no coinsurance or deductible if you see doctors or other health care providers who accept the Medicare approved amount in full.
+Original Medicare covers the Annual Wellness Visit with no coinsurance or deductible if you see doctors or other health care providers who accept the Medicare approved amount in full.

 Note: If you receive any additional services or screenings during the Annual Wellness Visit, then you may have an additional charge for those services.
 Services not included in the Annual Wellness Visit will be billed separately.
 You may be charged your usual copay and deductible if the additional service is covered by Medicare.